 Platja d’Aro is a beautiful beach that stretches along the length of a charming seaside town.
 The beach area is much more modern, but the old town, Castell-Platja d’Aro, is located a bit more inland.

 This beach is definitely not a secret and is one of the more crowded options.
-Although it is beautiful, there are a number of high rise hotels along the beachfront, making it much less appealing for those who like a natural escape.
+Although it is beautiful, there are a number of high-rise hotels along the beachfront.
+These make it less appealing for those who like a natural escape.
 It is a popular spot for longer Costa Brava holidays, but still worth a visit if you are exploring Costa Brava beaches on a day trip.

 4. Platja de Castell

 This small beach is just to the north of the town of Palamós and is a hit with locals.
 Many tourists don’t know about this beach because of how secluded it is.